Can I really become independently wealthy? (Yes, it’s possible!)

 A 401(k) is an employer-sponsored retirement savings account that comes with tax benefits and sometimes matching contributions.
 And, although it’s one of the most common options for Americans to build retirement savings, only 32% are using one.

 If you’re not using a 401(k) as part of your independent wealth strategy, check with your employer’s HR department to see if they offer one.
 If they do, sign up!
 Try to contribute enough to take full advantage of any 401(k) match they provide.

 Take calculated risks

-After you’ve gotten comfortable with investing in conventional options, use your knowledge and experience to consider other opportunities.
+After you’ve gotten comfortable with investing in conventional options (like mutual funds), use your knowledge and experience to consider other opportunities.

 A few alternate investments could include: